RockefellerArchiveCenter/loan-policy/index.md

 •	No repairs, rehousing, or other actions may be taken towards the RAC material without instructions from RAC administration.

 •	The borrower is responsible for any damage or loss to loan materials and must reimburse the RAC for the cost of conservation, replacement, or reduction in value.

+## Outgoing Loan Agreement Form
+The form can be found locally in the RAC shared drive at S:\R+E Projects\Loan Program\Forms